Simhyeon/r4d/docs/meta.md

 ### Bug fix

+* [x] Stream-chunk doesn't work...
+* [x] Pipe input always tirggering skip_expansion is very tedious fix it asap

+* CLI
+    * [x] Fix manual macro cli problem...
 * [x] Fixed a bug where dump didn't require fout permission.
 * [x] So... pipe input was not working for the time... musseuk-tard
+* [x] Looks like skip_expansion variable inside evluate method does nothing?
+* [x] Pipe should escape everything.
+Not parse it...?
+* [x] Fixed strange behaviour of stream-chunk and stream-lines
+* [x] Grepmap doesn't work?
+    -> Wow, this was not parsing at all...
+Really?

 ### MISC